jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

 #### 📊 All charts
-+ Are available for iOS 16 and newer.
++ Are available for iOS 16 and later.
 + Are sorted per the list sort.
-+ For iOS 16 and newer, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
++ For iOS 16 and later, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
 + Use the date range button on the navigation bar to set the date range (via the Date Range Sheet) for data displayed in lists and charts.
 + Includes data for a date range 📆 of 1 to 7 days to now.
     + [🚀 Upgrade to the ➕Plus subscription for 1 to 365 days to now or a selected date.](http://vraasnekkeri.com/apps/)